Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.firmware/ready_for_download/gen_3/README.markdown

 # Warning!
-To download your firmware file, please:
+To download a firmware file listed on this page, please:
-- (left) click the file name listed on this page;
-- you will reach the firmware file page;
+- (left) click its file name listed on this page (you will reach its file page);
-- now either press the "Raw" button or click the "View Raw" link.
+- either press the "Raw" button or click the "View Raw" link.

-Do *NOT* attempt to download your firmware file trying to save directly from this page (by right clicking the file name listed on this page), as you would downlaod an HTML page instead!
+Do *NOT* download a firmware file listed on this page by attempting to save it (right click its file name listed on this page) directly from this page, as you would download just an HTML page instead!